The Case for Complete Cases

 We can accomplish this using the complete.cases() function.

-The complete cases function will examine a dataframe and return a vector of the rows which contain missing values.
+The complete cases function will examine a data frame, find complete cases, and return a logical vector of the rows which contain missing values. or incomplete cases.
 We can examine the dropped records and purge them if we wish.

 complete_records <- sampledata[!complete.cases(sampledata)] partial_records <- sampledata[complete.cases(sampledata)]